freakmaxi/videojs-adaptive-source/README.md

 Let's jump in to some theoretical knowledge. `bitrate` is the number of bits that are conveyed or processed per unit of time.
 It means that, your video provide sequence of images in bitrate size.
 So `1000k` bitrate video provides `1000kbit / 8 = 125kb` data in a second.
 The size of the video is not important.
-You can create a video with 5000kbit on 640x360 but also 1920x1080.
+You can create a video with 5000kbit on 640x360 as well as 1920x1080.
 So what you should pay attention is the bitrate.

 According to this calculation, when you are choosing the **test image** you should take the reference